swapnilpatil8577/product-management/README.md

 ## Objective

-To use Angular 8, Node.js, Express.js and MongoDB and build such a platform from where user can create, update, delete products.
+To use Angular 8, Node.js, Express.js, MongoDB and build such a platform from where user can create, update, delete products.

 ## Technologies